Speed Mock Interviewing

 - Know what your are going to wear.
 This is not a blue jean, T-shirt, tennis shoe event.
 Take a look at some information about business casual dress and some images of business casual dress.

-- Review basic interview guidelines.
+- Review basic interview guidelines found by clicking on the Interview Resources button on the left side of this page.
 Interviewers are going to be looking for professional demeanor, substantive answers (include examples, details, and depth in answers), and descriptions of your marketable qualifications.
+Be sure you can clearly articulate this information.

 - Think about how you would answer some of the typical interview questions:

-How would your current or most recent supervisor describe you?
+- How would your most recent supervisor you have worked with describe you?
+How would your co-workers describe you?

-Tell me about an accomplishment your are proud of.
+- Tell me about an accomplishment you are proud of.

-Describe a time you demonstrated good problem solving skills.
+- Tell me about a time you used good problem solving skills.

 How to Answer 10 Tough Interview Questions